Authored by the expert who managed and guided the team behind the Australia Property Pack

 Sources: GBCA Media Releases, NAR Sustainability Survey, GBCA Report

-19) Virtual reality tours will dominate property marketing and sales in Sydney
+19) Virtual reality tours will increasingly transform property marketing and sales

 Virtual reality tours are reshaping how we explore real estate.